Image

 A Phase 3 Study of the Safety and Efficacy of Coagulation Factor VIIa (Recombinant) for the Prevention of Excessive Bleeding in Patients With Congenital Hemophilia A or B With Inhibitors to Factor VIII or IX Undergoing Elective Major Surgical Procedures SCOPE HIM

-Testing a treatment to prevent bleeding during surgery for hemophilia patients.
+Testing a treatment to prevent bleeding in hemophilia patients during surgery.

 Recruiting